DevExpress-Examples/out-of-maintenance-win-designer-pivot-detailed-data/readme.md

 6. Store information wheter the custom option enabled or disabled.
 This extension strore this information in items' custom properties.

-    On the custom button click, createa a new instance of the CustomPropertyHistoryItem object, specify its setting and pass it to the DashboardDesigner.AddToHistory method:
+    On the custom button click, createa a new instance of the CustomPropertyHistoryItem object, specify its settings and pass the object to the [DashboardDesigner.AddToHistory](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardDesigner.AddToHistory(DevExpress.DashboardWin.IHistoryItem)) method:

     ```cs
     void showDetailsItem_ItemClick(object sender, ItemClickEventArgs e) {